 The number one thing here are pension plans.
-Other benefits for financial security are insurances, financial benefits, and personal finance benefits.
+Other benefits for financial security are insurances, financial benefits for employees, and personal finance benefits.

 Interestingly, according to the research study, pension plans are considered as a very important benefit by every generation, but they’re not among the top ten most appreciated benefits.

 As we mentioned above, in some countries health insurance is something that comes with the simple fact of being an employee.
-Other types of insurance cover parental leave or injury.
+Other types of insurance benefits for employees cover parental leave or injury.

 Think of commissions, bonuses and the possibility for employees to buy shares of the company they work for.